 In good VOC, the goal is to uncover customer needs.
 We do this by exploring why customers think what they think, say what they say and do what they do.
 As long as you act in the way good moderators always act, asking why will serve you well, helping you get the most from your VOC research.

-Register for our upcoming webinar, “Asking the Right Question: Keys to Successful Customer Discovery Interviews” where AMS Principal John Burns, Ph.D. will discuss proven best practices for conducting customer discovery interviews the right way using our proven method.
+Learn more in our webinar on demand, “Asking the Right Question: Keys to Successful Customer Discovery Interviews” where AMS Principal John Burns, Ph.D. discusses proven best practices for conducting customer discovery interviews the right way using our proven method.